 - 1. Possession of a firearm on school premises, at school-sponsored or school related events, including field trips, and athletic games, and to and from school (United States Code, Section 921 of Title 18); - 2.
-Possession of a dangerous weapon, other than a firearm, on school premises, at school-sponsored or school-related events, including field trips and athletic games, and to and from school (M.G.L.
-Ch.269 §10); - 3.
-Assault/assault and battery by means of a dangerous weapon on school premises, at school-sponsored or school-related events, including field trips and athletic games, and to and from school.
-(M.G.L.
-Ch.
-265 §15A & § 15B); - 4.
-Assault/ assault and battery upon an administrator, teacher, teacher aide, or other school staff member on school premises, at school-sponsored or school-related events, including field trips and athletic games, and to and from school.
-(M.G.L.
-Ch.
-265 § 13A and § 13D);
+Possession of a dangerous weapon, other than a firearm, on school premises, at school-sponsored or school-related events, including field trips and athletic games, and to and from school (M.G.L.A.
+Ch.269, Section 10);

-- 5. Possession, use and/or distribution of a controlled substance as defined in M.G.L.
+- 3. Assault/assault and battery upon an administrator, teacher, teacher aide, or other school staff member on school premises, at school-sponsored or school-related events, including field trips and athletic games, and to and from school.
+(M.G.L.A.
 Ch.
-94C, including, but not limited to, marijuana, cocaine, crack and heroin on school premises, at school-sponsored or school-related events, including field trips and athletic games, and to and from school; - 6.
-Misuse of inhalants, glue, or any other substance, on school premises, at school-sponsored or school-related events, including field trips and athletic events, and to and from school; - 7.
-Academic dishonesty / cheating; - 8.
-Making a bomb threat by any means, including, but not limited to, verbally, electronically, or in writing; - 9.
-Use or possession of a bomb or any other explosive or incendiary device, including an object that appears to be a bomb or other such device; - 10.
-Pursuant to M.G.L.
+265, sections 13A and 13D); - 4.
+Possession, use and/or distribution of an illegal drug or controlled substance as defined in M.G.L.A.
 Ch.
-71 § 37H 1⁄2, a student charged with a felony or the subject of a felony delinquency complaint may be suspended, or a student convicted, adjudicated, or admitting guilt with respect to a felony or felony delinquency may be expelled, provided that the Director determines, after hearing, that the student's continued presence poses a substantial detrimental effect on the general welfare of the school: - 11.
-Possession, use and/or distribution of alcohol on school premises, at school-sponsored or school-related events, including field trips and athletic games, and to and from school; and - 12.
-Serious offenses as defined in Grounds for Short-Term Suspension, items 5 through 19, inclusive, on school premises, at school-sponsored or school-related events, including field trips and athletic games, and to and from school.
+94C, including, but not limited to, marijuana, cocaine, crack and heroin on school premises, at school-sponsored or school-related events, including field trips and athletic games, and to and from school; - 5.
+Use or possession of a bomb or any other explosive or incendiary device; - 6.
+Pursuant to M.G.L.A.
+Chapter 71, Section 37H 1⁄2, a student charged with a felony or the subject of a felony delinquency complaint may be suspended, or a student convicted, adjudicated, or admitting guilt with respect to a felony or felony delinquency may be expelled, provided that the Director determines, after hearing, that the student's continued presence would have a substantial detrimental effect on the general welfare of the School.